lukasjonkers/species_selection/README.md

 # species_selection
 Data and R code to assess planktonic foraminifera species importance and transfer function performance described in "Sensitivity to species selection indicates the effect of nuisance variables on marine microfossil transfer functions"
-Lukas Jonkers and Michal Kucera, Climate of the Past Discussions: https://doi.org/10.5194/cp-2018-107
+Lukas Jonkers and Michal Kucera, Climate of the Past: https://doi.org/10.5194/cp-2018-107

 Contents: